bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 06:49 AM CT, February 26</p>
+<p class="updated_time"> Latest data: 07:33 AM CT, February 26</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 51°, which is 0° **warmer** than yesterday.
-Tomorrow is expected to be 15° **warmer** than today.
+Today's high is 50°, which is 0° *colder* than yesterday.
+Tomorrow is expected to be 16° **warmer** than today.

 Currently:

-- 25°
+- 29°
-- Mostly Cloudy
+- Partly Cloudy
-- 88% humidity
+- 81% humidity
-- 7 mph wind
+- 8 mph wind
-- 72% cloud cover
+- 55% cloud cover
-- 32 AQI 🟩
+- 31 AQI 🟩
 - About 0.4 inches of snow on the ground
 - 0.02 inches of rain and 0.25 inches of snow in the past 24 hours